 Which other countries use polymer banknotes?

-Over 25 countries currently issue polymer notes.
+Over 33 countries currently issue polymer notes.
 These include Australia (who introduced them in 1988), New Zealand, Mexico, Singapore, Canada and Fiji.
 The latest country to issue polymer banknotes was Cape Verde who introduced them in December 2014.

 What have you found out about other countries’ experiences of polymer notes?